October 2025

 | 75094 | 2 | $486,000 | $179 | 95 | 93.8% | 87.5% |

-75093 dominates with high-end momentum: West Plano's premium 75093 ZIP exploded with 60% more transactions compared to October 2024 and 24% price appreciation to $735,000.
+75093 dominates with high-end momentum: West Plano's premium 75093 ZIP posted 60% more transactions compared to October 2024 and 24% price appreciation to $735,000.
 This suggests strong demand for $700K+ properties near top-rated schools, bucking the citywide pricing trend.

 Central Plano under pressure in 75075: The former velocity winner posted a 17% median price drop to $425,000 despite flat transaction volume.
 Combined with the lowest price-per-square-foot in the city ($192), this indicates either shifting buyer preferences or increased competition from new inventory in adjacent submarkets.

-Volume collapse in 75024: The corridor saw transactions far few transaction this October (43% year-over-year to just 13 sales) compared to 2024, while prices declined 9% to $620,000.
+Volume decline in 75024: The corridor saw far fewer transactions this October — down 43% year-over-year to just 13 sales — while prices declined 9% to $620,000.
 Extended market times (40 days) and steep discounts from original list (92.7%) suggest buyers are highly selective in this corridor.

-Market-wide correction intensifies: Citywide median price dropped 7% to $501,950—the first time Plano's median has dipped below $510K since early 2024.
-Despite 6% more transactions, the 35-day median DOM (up from 30 in September) signals buyers are taking their time.
+Market-wide correction intensifies: Citywide median price dropped 7% to $501,950 — the first time Plano's median has dipped below $510K since early 2024.
+Despite 6% more transactions, the 35-day median DOM signals buyers are taking their time.
 The 95.6% sold-to-original-list ratio shows sellers who've had prior price reductions are making meaningful concessions to close deals.

-Seasonality has returned: Plano median home prices fluctuate monthly and they don’t always rise.
-Typically fourth quarter sees a smaller number of new listings while buyers absorb aging inventory, which results in higher days on market, and they often negotiate prices lower during this time as well.
+Seasonality has returned: Plano median home prices fluctuate monthly and they don't always rise.
+Typically the fourth quarter sees a smaller number of new listings while buyers absorb aging inventory, which results in higher days on market, and buyers often negotiate prices lower during this time as well.